 Excessive Amounts of Fatty Foods

-This one might seem a little counter intuitive because an alcoholic drink can be relaxing and can leave you pining for bed.
+This one might seem a little counterintuitive because an alcoholic drink can be relaxing and can leave you pining for bed.
 But while a drink might aid your ability to initially doze off, over the course of the night, alcohol will actually disrupt your deep sleep.
-Decades of research have found that alcohol consumption can cause you to wake up throughout the night.
+Decades of research has found that alcohol consumption can cause you to wake up throughout the night.

-If you’re working out regularly, trying to build and/or maintain muscle mass, casein protein can help your body do just that.
-Casein is a milk protein and that is absorbed by the body at a slower rate than whey protein or soy and has been shown to help support protein synthesis and helping muscles grow over a long duration (like night).
-That’s why Beachbody created the Beachbody Performance Recharge.
+If you’re working out regularly and trying to build and/or maintain muscle mass, casein protein can help your body do just that.
+Casein is a milk protein that is absorbed by the body at a slower rate than whey protein or soy and has been shown to help support protein synthesis and muscles growth over a long duration (like nighttime).
+That’s why Beachbody created Beachbody Performance Recharge.
 It includes 20 grams of slow-release micellar casein and is intended to be taken within an hour of going to sleep.

 Below, Dr. Marcus Elliot, founder of the Peak Performance Project (P3), and Beachbody President and CMO Jon Congdon discuss how taking Beachbody Performance Recharge before bed can help you optimize muscle growth and recover more effectively.

 Dark leafy greens